xan105/InputFusion/README.md

 This is an attempt at creating an _"open source Steam Input"_.
 Specifically the Gamepad APIs translating part.

-This project aims to hook and re-implement various gamepad APIs such as XInput over [SDL](https://www.libsdl.org/).
+This project aims to hook and re-implement various gamepad APIs such as XInput over [SDL3](https://www.libsdl.org/).

-The goal is to allow old and new games to support any gamepad controller supported by SDL (over 200+) out of the box with zero configuration.
+The goal is to allow old and new games to support any gamepad controller supported by SDL3 (over 200+) out of the box with zero configuration.

-If you are a game developper and you'd like your game to support a variety of gamepad controllers without rewriting your game, this is for you.
+If you are a game developper and you'd like your game to support a variety of gamepad controllers without rewriting your game, this project might be of interest to you.

 <p align="center">
   <img src="https://github.com/xan105/InputFusion/raw/main/screenshot/debug.png">